KonstanzeTan/blogdown/content/collection/_index.md

 ---
+title: "Learning Corner"
+subtitle: "Resources and tutorials."
+description: |
+  Here are bundles of links to my favourite learning resources organised by key methods and tools used in my thesis. \n Hope you find something that you need.
 author: Konstanze Tan
+show_post_thumbnail: true
+thumbnail_left: false # for list-sidebar only
+show_author_byline: false
+show_post_date: false
+# for listing page layout
+layout: list-sidebar # list, list-sidebar

+# set up common front matter for all individual pages in series
 cascade:
   layout: single-series
   sidebar:
+    title: "Learning Corner"
     author: Konstanze Tan
+    description: |
-    description: "Here are bundles of links to my favourite learning resources
-      \n organised by key methods and tools used in my thesis.
-I've also included my digests on them \n Hope you find something that you need.\n"
+     Here are bundles of links to my favourite learning resources organised by key methods and tools used in my thesis.
+Hope you find something that you need.\n
     show_author_byline: true
     show_post_date: true
-    show_sidebar_adunit: true
-    text_contents_label: On this page
     text_link_label: ""
     text_link_url: ""
+    show_sidebar_adunit: true # show ad container, first page only
-    text_series_label: Outline
+    text_series_label: "Outline"
-    title: Create a Collection
-description: "Sometimes you want a souped-up series- a bundle of related pages \nmeant to be read in sequence.
-This section is like a blog series, \nminus the blog.\n"
-layout: list-sidebar
-show_author_byline: false
-show_post_date: false
-show_post_thumbnail: true
-subtitle: My favourite learning resources, raw and digested.
-thumbnail_left: false
-title: My learning corner
+    text_contents_label: "On this page"
 ---